FarronF/limerick-council-meetings/meetings/2020/12/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4th November 2020.md

 Two landowners who received Section 70(2)(b) Notices have already complied.

-If any particular area is of concern to the Members please advise of same.--- 6
+If any particular area is of concern to the Members please advise of same.
+---
+6

 NOTICES OF MOTION